North Shore Oahu with Kids: Surf Culture, Shrimp Trucks, and Sea Turtles

 Other Options

 Fumi's is another solid choice with good shrimp and a slightly less hectic atmosphere than Giovanni's.
 The Kahuku area has several trucks and stands clustered together, so if the line is long at one, check the others.
-They are all serving essentially the same product (locally farmed shrimp in various preparations) and the quality across the board is high.
+They're all serving essentially the same product (locally farmed shrimp in various preparations) and the quality across the board is high.

 Dole Plantation: Tourist Trap or Family Fun?